Factors to Consider Before Starting an S Corp

 - Is an S corporation the best strategy for your business?

 - Why an LLC is the best structure for the S corp tax status

 - Are S corp tax advantages right for you?

-Is an S Corporation the Best Strategy for Your Business?
+Is a New York S Corporation the Best Strategy for Your Business?

 For help with choosing the right structure for your business, visit our Choosing a Business Structure guide.

 S Corporation Requirements and Restrictions

 The following are IRS S corp requirements and restrictions: